How to Dye Your Hair Two-Toned Gray and Red: Review of Ion Color Brilliance Titanium and Manic Panic Wildfire

 - I use a clarifying shampoo to remove a large portion of color deposits.
 Normally, I only wash my hair twice a week, but for two weeks before I dye my hair, I wash it three to four times a week (especially since I'm letting my hair get all chlorine-filled at the pool).

-If your hair is as faded as mine was in the picture above, the remaining color deposits did not affect the final color at all.
+The remaining color deposits did not affect the final color at all, so if your hair is as faded as mine was in the picture above, don't worry.
 Generally speaking, if you're going darker than your faded color, you will not see any color show through, and that was the case here.
 If you are trying to go lighter, however, you may notice some issues.
 If you're concerned, you can use a toner such as Wella T-18 to even out your hair a bit.

 Here's What I Do To Lighten My Roots: